FeijiangHan/Feijianghan.github.io/details/markdown/index.md

     <img src="markdown/assets/image-20231111214430989.png" width="50%"/><img src="markdown/assets/image-20231111214537986.png" width="50%"/> </center>

-J. Tang, **F. Han**, K. Fan, W. Xie, [Minority is all you need: Eliciting the Minority Report in Crowdsourcing](https://drive.google.com/file/d/1Uyv9-2lzSgxMm8mXRTY3Ts7Lh2CTdTw0/view?usp=sharing). (*Expert Systems with Applications*, Under review) [APPENDIX pdf](https://drive.google.com/file/d/1FgCZGGC48Ul7fgdy4OEwID0hqVEEmsH4/view?usp=sharing)
+J. Tang, **F. Han**, K. Fan, W. Xie, [Minority is all you need: Eliciting the Minority Report in Crowdsourcing](https://drive.google.com/file/d/1Uyv9-2lzSgxMm8mXRTY3Ts7Lh2CTdTw0/view?usp=sharing). (*Expert Systems with Applications*, Under review)

 * **Abstract:** Have you ever questioned the assumption that the majority always holds the truth?
 In the realm of crowdsourcing-based data collection, such as data labeling for supervised ML models, the prevailing practice relies on majority voting to determine the ground truth.
 However, traditional majoritybased methods suffer from certain inherent flaws that have long been overlooked.
 Specifically, majority voting has already been proven to be inadequate when the truth is held by a minority, which can lead to inaccurate labeling.
 Additionally, traditional majority-based methods predominantly depend on redundant workers to improve accuracy, not only causing high and inefficient costs but also introducing potential biases.
 To address the issues of majority-based methods, we propose a novel Minority Learning-based Worker Recruitment (MiLWR) scheme, consisting of Minority Report Elicitation (MRE), Minority Worker Discovery (MWD), and Minority Winner Recruitment (MWR).
 Through extensive simulations, we demonstrate that our MiLWR scheme effectively reduces system overhead and eliminates wasteful redundancy while improving accuracy.
 To the best of our knowledge, we are the first to propose a minority-based worker recruitment scheme, providing an effective approach to crowdsourcing by harnessing the wisdom of the minority.